MIKNSJ/config/vim/vimrc_setup_docs.md

 call plug#end()
 ```

-For example, we will try to install coc.nvim.
+For example, we will try to install coc.nvim (*You must also download Node.js and set the correct PATH for this plug-in.*)

 *This is required for the upcoming sections below regarding language autocomplete.*